mtpatter/lone-reads/brews/index.md

 ---
 layout: page
-title: Brew Selections and RoughDraught Posts
+title: Brew Selections and 'RoughDraughts'
 excerpt: "An archive of posts from the BYOBC."
 image:
     feature: brew-banner.png
 ---

+### It's not drinking alone if you're drinking with a book.

 Check back soon for the first selection of 2015.